grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Gregory and Cassandra showed up in the sonar compartment a minute later, ready for instructions.

 "Gregory, take Cassandra and go find a dock crew who can work the other side of the slip hatch.
 Be ready to seal the _Prospect_'s cargo hatch when you hear from Hemi."
-She jerked a thumb at the messenger, "but make sure this kid is off before you do."
+She jerked a thumb at the messenger, "but make sure this guy is off before you do."

 [//]: # (### the sinking of the inspection sub)

-As Gregory and Cassandra made their way forward, Bastian broke in.
+As Gregory and Cassandra disappeared forward, Bastian broke in.
 "Captain Percy, there's definitely something happening out there."
 He paused for a minute, listening.
-"There's a fucking torpedo in the water!"
+"Fucking torpedo in the water!"

-Percy pushed past the messenger kid and put on the spare sonar headset.
+Percy pushed past the messenger kid's legs and pulled on the spare sonar headset.
 She stood behind Bastian, concentrating on the sound in the headphones.

 She could hear the unmistakable high-pitched whine of a torpedo prop spinning.
 She reached over Bastian and adjusted the direction of the underwater mics.
 She looked at the readings from the sonar panel.
 "It's running just at the surface," she said.
 "It's not coming towards us --- or the depot...some other target..."

-She slowed her breathing and listened.
-It was a confused mix of white noises layered on top of one another.
+She slowed her breathing and listened: a confused mix of white noises layered on top of one another.
 But there was more than one prop spinning in the water.
 Below the whine of the torpedo, she could hear the slow revolutions of a ship screw.
 It was nearly silent, and difficult to hear.
 She leaned over Bastian and flipped some switches, adjusting the filters to try to muffle the torpedo whine.

 She could tell by the revolutions and the pitch that the other prop belonged to a relatively small craft.
 It was so quiet it could only be an electric motor --- that made it a submarine.
 It took her just a second longer to figure it out.
 "Someone fucking fired on the depot's little inspection sub," she said.

 "Maybe someone wasn't enamored with the quality of their hospitality," said Bastian.

-The little inspection sub was pretty maneuverable, and they were taking evasive action.
+The little inspection sub was fairly maneuverable, and they were taking evasive action.
 Percy could hear the pitch of their screw change in her headphones as they put on speed, turned, and dove to try to escape the path of the incoming warhead.
-Then she heard the ping of the torpedo's sonar and the echo off the small submarine.
+Then she heard the ping of the torpedo's sonar echoing off the small submarine.

 "The torpedo found them.
 It's homing," Bastian said.
 A slow minute ticked by, and every second, the bouncing ping of the torpedo got faster in Percy's headset.
 She motioned to Bastian and they both took their headsets off.
 There was silence in the sonar room.
 The messenger kid managed to look bored.

-Then they all heard a low-pitched rumble echo through the hull of the _Prospect_.
+Then they all heard a low-pitched rumble resonate through the hull of the _Prospect_.

 "Sounds like they were hit," Hemi shouted down from the control room.

 Percy put the headphones on and made some further adjustments to the filter switches.
 She could hear the creaking hull of the small submarine.
 She could hear welded seams splitting, and the streams of bubbles pouring out of it.
 She looked at the ranging readout on the sonar rig.
 The water was deep where the little sub was.
-It was going down into the hole.
+It was falling down the hole.

 "They've been fuckin' sunk."
 Percy said, turning her head slightly and pitching her voice loud enough for Hemi to hear.

-In her headphones, the groaning hull's pitch changed as it dropped further down the water column into the colder, denser water where sound found new rules by which it could propagate.
+In her headphones, the groaning hull's pitch changed as it dropped farther down the water column into the colder, denser water where sound found new rules by which it could propagate.
 The groan turned to a low rattling whine.

 And then Percy heard a crunching pop.
 And she heard a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
 The compressed carcass of the sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble as it climbed the distance to the surface.